This page, as it stood in October 17, is available, translated by a human, into French by Avice.

 This material assumes you have a working Arduino playing nicely with the big computer you're using to program the Arduino.
 If you are still getting set up, be sure to see the excellent help and troubleshooting material provided at the official Arduino site.
 AFTER you've looked there, you can also access the helpful forums.
 Alternatively, I've done a guide to setting up an Arduino.
-(I wrote that while I was still a raw Arduino novice, so maybe I've managed to mention some of things that more experienced Arduino hands didn't realize weren't "obvious".)
+(I wrote that while I was still a raw Arduino novice, so maybe I've managed to mention some of the things that more experienced Arduino hands didn't realize weren't "obvious".)
 I also have an extended course in Arduino programming for you, if that's what you want.

 "You light up my life...": Well... maybe a few LEDs anyway.
 Basic information about connecting LEDs to an Arduino.